Jake Worth

 TL;DR: I suggest using the RSpec module name.

 The global availability of describe is called the Global Namespace DSL.
 RSpec made describe available on Object, the default root of all Ruby objects.
-The intent was to let us write specs without specifying the RSpec module.
+The intent was to let us write specs without explicitly specifying the RSpec module.

-All of these are valid:
+And so, all of these are valid:

 # With `RSpec` module name